Grahp/Steno-Glossary/README.md

 ![TODO](https://img.shields.io/badge/TODO-orange?style=flat)

 - A dynamic dictionary.
 Translations are generated on-the-fly based on given outlines, as opposed to being looked up in an enumerated dictionary.
+  - In other words, entries are discovered on-the-fly instead of being enumerated.

 ## Theory Rule
 ![TODO](https://img.shields.io/badge/TODO-orange?style=flat)